My wife and I own an IKEA Ektorp couch. It’s white. We like it. We have the matching ottoman for the sofa and the armchair.

 20. Don’t expect it to last a lifetime – be realistic

-IKEA is as successful as it because it offers value.
-By value I mean you get what you pay for and then some.
+IKEA is as successful as it is because it offers value.
+By value, I mean you get what you pay for and then some.
 In IKEA’s case, you get stylish home furnishings for not much money.
 You even get somewhat okay quality for some of their product lines.

 What you don’t get is furniture that will last a lifetime.
 But then you don’t pay for that either.
 You really need to be realistic about what you’re getting.
 Yes, some of their furniture is sturdier and will last longer than other items, but for the most part, don’t expect that your IKEA couch will be the last couch you ever buy.

-We’ve already had our Ektorp for 4 years and I’m happy about that.
+We’ve already had our Ektorp for four years, and I’m happy about that.
 If it falls apart in the next month, I’m content I got my money’s worth.
-Of course, Ektorp sofas are one of the cheapest options at IKEA so I really can’t expect much.
-But even if I spent $1,000, if it lasted me 10 years, I’d be really happy with that.
+Of course, Ektorp sofas are one of the cheapest options at IKEA, so I really can’t expect much.
+But even if I spent $1,000, if it lasted me ten years, I’d be really happy with that.